-1 Details of the Mineral Resource which currently stands at 35.9 Mt @ 0.8 g/t Au for 944,000 oz Au and a breakdown by category are presented in Table 1a (page 5 of this document) along with the associated Competent Persons statement and details of the ASX announcement that this information was originally published in.
+1 Details of the Mineral Resource which currently stands at 35.9 Mt @ 0.8 g/t Au for 944,000 oz Au and a breakdown by category are presented in Table 1a (page 7 of this document) along with the associated Competent Persons statement and details of the ASX announcement that this information was originally published in.

-Saturn Metals Limited (ASX:STN) ("Saturn", "the Company") is pleased to announce significant results from regional AC drilling at Bob's Prospect adjacent to its Apollo Hill deposit within its 100% owned Apollo Hill Gold Project, 60km south-east of Leonora in the Western Australian Goldfields.
+Saturn Metals Limited (ASX:STN) ("Saturn", "the Company") is pleased to announce significant results from reconnaissance and step out AC drilling across its 100% owned, 1,000km2 Apollo Hill Gold Project, 60km south-east of Leonora in the Western Australian Goldfields.